Lately, hormones have been on my mind.

 Well, that can be almost impossible.
 If your insulin levels are very high, and your DHEA levels are very low, and your cortisol is very high, that’s the worst group of hormonal levels that can lead to a waistline that just gets bigger and bigger.

 You could lose weight all over your body.
 Your face might look amazing, but you can’t lose the weight around your waist.
 And that’s the weight that’s controlling the whole blood sugar issue, which causes GERD and causes SIBO and other digestive problems.

 So the thyro-adrenal, if you would, gland is really important there.
 It’s just my way of letting my student doctors and my patients know that—it’s my way of thinking.
 It’s a little superficial to be treating somebody’s thyroid and ignoring their adrenal or vice versa.
 You have to look at both.”

 This blog isn’t meant to be comprehensive – there are plenty more ways SIBO and IBS interact with the hormones that I didn’t get a chance to cover in this post.

-If you want to go deeper and really understand how gut health issues like SIBO and IBS can interact with your hormone levels, I hope you’ll attend the Workshop with Dr. Steven Sandberg-Lewis on May 4th.
+If you want to go deeper and really understand how gut health issues like SIBO and IBS can interact with your hormone levels, I hope you’ll watch the Workshop with Dr. Steven Sandberg-Lewis.